 The Communist Party (PCF) warned that “the noose is tightening” on democracy in France following the National Rally’s string of advances.
 To block the descent into far-right rule, it took the lead in initiating the New Popular Front.

-Rather than competing and splitting the votes of the left, the parties of the New Popular Front ran a block of common candidates in France’s 577 constituencies, dividing the seats among themselves.
-After the first round on June 30, in any constituency where it looked like National Rally might win, the coalition stuck to its united front tactics and backed whomever had the best chance of beating the right, whether they were a New Popular Front candidate or not.
+Rather than competing and splitting the votes of the left, the parties of the New Popular Front ran a bloc of common candidates in France’s 577 constituencies, dividing the seats among themselves.
+After the first round on June 30, in any constituency where it looked like National Rally might win, the coalition stuck to its united front tactics and backed whoever had the best chance of beating the right, whether they were a New Popular Front candidate or not.

 Macron’s forces cooperated in several districts, but in others, they clung on, even if it meant fracturing the anti-fascist vote and handing the seat to National Rally.
 If he had ordered his party to cooperate more closely with the left and pro-republican forces, the scale of the National Rally’s defeat might have been even greater.